Osteoarthritis

 • Tenderness

-Symptoms may be intermittent, and can increase after long periods of inactivity or after movement in an affected joint.
+Symptoms may be intermittent and can increase after long periods of inactivity or after movement in an affected joint.
 Symptoms will vary depending on the joint that is affected.
-For example, if you’re experiencing pain in the hips, the pain can occur in the buttocks, groin or thigh.
-Another example is if you experience symptoms in your fingers, bony growths can lead to swollen, tender joints.
+For example, if you’re experiencing pain in the hips, the pain can occur in the buttocks, groin, or thigh.

 • Anti-inflammatory medications